SendRounds

 LE-spec (HST, Gold Dot)$0.85-1.15/rd$1.15-1.45/rd$1.65+/rd

-.40 S&W practice ammo costs roughly 25–35% more than equivalent 9mm.
-If you shoot 500 rounds a month for training, that’s a meaningful number.
+.40 S&W practice ammo costs roughly 25-35% more than equivalent 9mm.
+At 500 rounds a month for training, that adds up.

 Firearms chambered in .40 S&W